 Next on the left is the other end of the gravel back-road that looped round the back of town.
 Here’s the sign where it rejoins the main road.

 Continuing on up the (main, riverside) road is Sukau Evergreen Lodge B&B. This is on the left, away from the river.
-It looks a little less fancy than the other Lodges with riverside restaurants.
+It looks a little less fancy than those other Lodges and their riverside restaurants.
 Sukau Evergreen Lodge B&B 017 831 3832.
 From the name it seems confused about whether it is a Lodge or a B&B!

-Then it’s another few hundred metres on to the last show in town – the long established Sukau B&B 089 565 979.
+Then it is another few hundred metres to the last show in town – the long established Sukau B&B 089 565 979.
 Doubles are 50MYR.
 There are 2-bed “dorms” for 25MYR per person.
 The place looks pretty presentable.

 If you want, you can turn left (West) into the forest itself and wander around some wild pigs tracks, but take a compass with you (or at least get a fix on the sun) as you won’t find your way back out otherwise.
 I didn’t see any wild beasties in here, but I probably left it a bit too late (warm) in the day.